Outburn-IL/fume-community/docs/http-api.md

 Same as the POST subroute form, but with `method: "PUT"`.

+Supports `?verbose=true` with the same response behavior as the base mapping endpoint.

 Important: **PUT is special**

 - `PUT /Mapping/{mappingId}` is reserved for **mapping updates** (not implemented in FUME Community).
 - Transform is invoked only when **there is at least one path segment after `{mappingId}`**.

-FUME supports this type of invocation mainly to allow [FHIR Subscription](https://hl7.org/fhir/R4/subscription.html) rest-hook events to be sent to a dedicated FUME mapping endoint for processing.
+FUME supports this type of invocation mainly to allow the usage of saved mappings as HTTP interceptors.

 ## `$fumeHttpInvocation` binding (saved-mapping transforms)